Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Introduction

-In summary, the main features and contributions of this work are: \begin{enumerate} \item Our framework models full single-joint and partial multi-joint upper-limb impairments and adapts the human-robot interaction (HRI) position and orientation accordingly, considering the initial human configuration and exploiting residual mobility. \item By treating the human-robot system as a coupled chain in the optimisation, we ensure compliance with joint- and task-level constraints in the interaction approach phase and promote impaired arm movement based on joint severity, helping to counteract ``learned non-use''. \item We compare the proposed framework with state-of-the-art approaches through multi-subject handover experiments with emulated impairments, evaluating its performance using quantitative and qualitative metrics. \end{enumerate}
+The main features and contributions of this work are: \begin{enumerate} \item Our framework models full single-joint and partial multi-joint upper-limb impairments and adapts the human-robot interaction (HRI) position and orientation accordingly, considering the initial human configuration and exploiting residual mobility. \item By treating the human-robot system as a coupled chain in the optimisation, we ensure compliance with joint- and task-level constraints in the interaction approach phase and promote impaired arm movement based on joint severity, helping to counteract ``learned non-use'' and full compensation through the unaffected arm. \item We compare the proposed framework with state-of-the-art approaches through multi-subject handover experiments with emulated impairments, evaluating its performance using quantitative and qualitative metrics. \end{enumerate}